 Watching Neon Genesis Evangelion in release order is undoubtedly the best way to do things.
-That’s helped enormously by Netflix acquiring the worldwide streaming rights to the mainline series, including the director’s cuts of episodes 21-24.
+That’s helped enormously by Netflix having the worldwide streaming rights to the mainline series, including the director’s cuts of episodes 21-24.

 The original versions of those episodes are harder to track down and, honestly, not worth it.
-The director’s cuts are far more comprehensive.
+The director’s cuts are more comprehensive.
 One thing to note is the subtitles for the Netflix versions have been tweaked slightly – and led to some controversy over the relationship between two of the characters.
 The choice is yours, but Netflix is far more accessible.

-So, that makes it quite easy: watch all 26 episodes on Neon Genesis Evangelion.
+So, that makes it quite easy: watch all 26 episodes of Neon Genesis Evangelion.
 Then, you’ll need to complete the story with the feature-length End of Evangelion movie (also on Netflix).
 That looks like this.